KartoffelToby/better_thermostat/README.md

 If you have a special Thermostat like the SPZB0001 feel free to open an issue.

 The Intigration gets the Model identfyer automatic, nothing to do here.

+**IMPORTANT: be sure to enable "legacy" in Zigbee2MQTT on the TRV devices and settings if you havent the key local_temperature_calibration in your HA instance**

 ## SETUP
 You need to configure a "virtual" thermostat for every used thermostat.